httptoolkit/httptoolkit-website/src/posts/bundling-remote-scripts-with-webpack.md

 Enjoy!
 If you'd like to see a working example, take a look at how HTTP Toolkit's UI loads paddle.js.
 Check out [the paddle.js loading script](https://github.com/httptoolkit/httptoolkit-ui/blob/master/src/model/account/paddle.js), and the [code that imports it](https://github.com/httptoolkit/httptoolkit-ui/blob/1aa71b9/src/model/account/subscriptions.ts#L3).

-Have any thoughts or ideas on this?
-Let me know [on twitter](https://twitter.com/httptoolkit).
+Have any thoughts or ideas about this?
+Just love/hate webpack?
+Let me know [on twitter](https://twitter.com/httptoolkit), or join the discussion [on reddit](https://www.reddit.com/r/javascript/comments/ao51z2/bundling_remote_scripts_with_webpack).